This post may contain affiliate links from which i can earn a commission

 At the same time more cortisol is released, a hormone which helps you stay awake but makes it harder for insulin to do its job.

-We, therefore, end up with too much glucose (blood sugar) in the blood-stream causing us to put on weight around our bellies and leaving us at risk of diabetes.
+We, therefore, end up with too much glucose in the blood-stream causing us to put on weight around our bellies and leaving us at risk of diabetes.

 On top of the extra cortisol lack of sleep can reduce the hormone which tells us when we are full, so, we crave high-calorie foods which are high in sugar and processed carbs.

-Indulging these cravings can wreak havoc on our insulin and blood sugar levels and that takes us full circle to more belly fat.
+Indulging these cravings can wreak havoc on our insulin and blood sugar levels and that takes us full circle to more belly fat and making weight loss very difficult.

 It all becomes a vicious circle with only one winner, the clothes manufacturers because you’re going to need some new jeans.

-Continual stress can also increase your cortisol levels.
+Continual stress as we transition into menopause can also increase your cortisol levels.

 If you find you are often stressed it is a good idea to practice mindfulness.

-Meditation or Yoga or both are great ways to calm the body from stress.d
+Meditation or Yoga or both are great ways to calm the body from stress.

 Yoga is also a fabulous way to increase strength, flexibility and balance which is important as we start to age.

-it is absolutely possible to lose belly fat in menopause.
-It is definitely not done by starving your self and doing xcessive exercise.
+it is absolutely possible to get rid of belly fat in menopause.
+It is definitely not done by starving your self and doing excessive exercise.

 It does, however, require us to increase exercise a little and be carefule about the type of exerecise we choose to do.